Skinny & Fit: The Ultimate Stack for Weight Management

 • Energy expenditure

 The leaders in the field are GLP-1 receptor agonists.
-Semaglutide and Liraglutide currently set the standard, as they tick all the boxes for efficiency and safety.
+GLP-1 Sema and Liraglutide currently set the standard, as they tick all the boxes for efficiency and safety.
 These peptides consistently result in weight loss and improve blood sugar control across various patient groups.

 Innovation in the field is ongoing.
 Researchers are continually pushing boundaries for improvements.
-An example includes studies on the newer dual- and triple-agonists, like Tirzepatide, which target GLP-1 and GIP receptors.
+An example includes studies on the newer dual- and triple-agonists, like GLP-2 Tirz, which target GLP-1 and GIP receptors.

 Most peptide therapies studied so far work by enhancing the existing nutrient-stimulated hormone pathways.
 GLP-1 analogs boost insulin release.
 They suppress appetite by acting on hypothalamic centers and slow stomach emptying.